This article was updated June 4, 2021.

 Coronavirus Safety Measures and Outreach

-In a departure from CRRSAA guidance, the ARPA adds a requirement that a portion of the institutional funds received must be used to:
+In a departure from CRRSAA guidance, the ARPA adds a requirement that if an institution doesn’t use all of the institutional portion for emergency financial grants to students, a portion of the institutional funds received must be used for both of the following:

 - Implement evidence-based practices to monitor and suppress the coronavirus under public health guidelines